Zohaib8989/LL_BusinessInsightsDashboard/README.md

 ### 3. Data Tables 📋

 The main data tables include:
-- Calendar Table
+- CalendarTable (Contains the Dat hierarchy)
-- Chart of Accounts Table
+- ChartOfAccounts (Contains the Chart of Accounts from QuickBooks Online)
-- Journal Entries Tabel (Combined CSV)
+- JournalEntries (Contain all the Journal Entries merged into a single csv via python)

 ### 4. DAX Measures & KPIs 🧮